siicosmos/Contact-Manager-React-Express/contact-manager-api/README.md

 To change the docker-web.yml as the required environment changes

-#on dev npm run devstart
+*on devevelopment: npm run devstart
-#on prod npm run prodstart
+*on production: npm run prodstart
-#on default npm start
+*on default: npm start

 Build and load app to docker: docker-compose build && docker-compose up